Passlens

 Short free-tool pages usually fail for the same reason weak free tools fail: they try to compress the decision too aggressively.
 A user comparing passport photo makers does not only need a yes-or-no answer about whether the product is free.
 They need to know whether the tool will still feel trustworthy once the crop is set, the background is reviewed, the export decision is made, and the final file or sheet is ready to leave the browser.
 That is not a tiny question.
 It deserves a page that treats the workflow seriously rather than pretending everything can be settled in three bullets and one call-to-action.

 A long-form guide is useful here because it reduces repetitive searching.
-Instead of forcing the user to look up crop tools, print settings, privacy concerns, and output questions separately, the page gives them a coherent model of how free passport photo software should behave.
-That saves time, makes the product category easier to understand, and gives Passlens a stronger chance to win the comparison honestly.
-The page is not long for vanity reasons.
-It is long because the software decision itself has several connected parts that buyers genuinely care about.
+Instead of forcing the user to look up crop tools, print settings, privacy concerns, and output questions separately, the page gives them one model of how free passport photo software should behave.
+The page is long because the decision has several connected parts that users genuinely care about.

 How to use this guide without getting lost in tool-hopping